BercziSandor/gmaps_tracker/README.md

 # gmaps_tracker
-Logging of locations of shared connections
+Logging of locations of shared connections from Google Maps.

+Prerequisits:
+ - Cookies for authentication.
+See next chapter how to get them.
+ -

 ## Get cookies for Google maps